Halloween Email Design & Subject Lines Examples

 - value offer.

-Interesting fact about Halloween — according to the recent Statista investigations, in 2017, Americans spent 9.1 billion of US dollars.
+An interesting fact about Halloween — according to the NRF investigations, in 2019 Americans are about to spend $8.8 billion on Halloween.

 Halloween email subject lines

 Why do we start with the subject line?
 Because judging by this element, your customers make a decision whether they find the email worth opening or not.
 As long as the average open rate for retail is 20.81%, this means that 79.19% of emails go trash without being read.
 One of the reasons why recipients do it is a poor subject line.
 Let’s be honest: normally, Halloween subject lines are too similar and very common: “Trick or Treat”, "Bootiful...", "Spooktacular..."

 I have investigated 300 hundred of Halloween emails.
 They were interesting, with amazing banners and design, though their open rate was too low for the uncatchy subject lines.

 Feel free to use your rich imagination!
 Don't be afraid to surprise, sound weird, shocking or unusual to your customers.

 Here are some examples to inspire you before you start crafting your Halloween email marketing campaigns:

 - Party time: It’s Alive… Let the Spookification begin!